Exxon001/BouncingSphere/README.md

 The radius value can be changed to make it bigger or smaller

 The borders of the walls can be changed but I found it best to leave it as is

+rotate with either arrow keys or with left clicking and dragging

+jump with space

+move with A and D